Cyber Threat Intelligence Model: An Evaluation of Taxonomies, Sharing Standards, and Ontologies within Cyber Threat Intelligence: Taxonomies and Sharing Standards

 \subsection{Enumerations}

 TAL (Threat Agent Library) \cite{casey2007threat} is a set of standardized definitions and descriptions to represent significant threat agents.
-The library does not represent individual threat actors, thus it is not intended to identify people, or investigating actual security events.
-The goal of TAL is to help in risk management and specifically to identify threat agents relevant to specific assets.
-In that way, security professionals pro-actively can build defenses for specific threats.
+The library does not represent individual threat actors; thus, it is not intended to identify people or investigate actual security events.
+The goal of TAL is to support risk management and specifically identify threat agents relevant to specific assets.
+In that way, security professionals can proactively build defenses for specific threats.

-Casey, in 2015, introduced a new taxonomy for cyberthreat motivations.
-The taxonomy identifies drivers that cause threat actors to commit illegal acts \cite{casey2015understanding}.
+Tim Casey, in 2015, introduced a new taxonomy for cyberthreat motivations\cite{casey2015understanding}.
+The taxonomy identifies drivers that cause threat actors to commit illegal acts.
 Knowing these drivers could indicate the nature of the expected harmful actions.

 CVE (Common Vulnerabilities and Exposures) \cite{CVE} is a list of records for publicly known information-security vulnerabilities in software packages.